What can IJ-Net do to protect you or your company from unwanted intrusion?

 computer that sits in between the internet and your network, in both situations IJ-Net do not recommend the use

-of software based firewall as see Figure 2.
+of software based firewall as

 What is a Firewall?

-A computer firewall protects networked computers from intentional hostile intrusion that could compromise confidentiality
+A computer firewall protects networked computers from intentional hostile intrusion that could compromise

 or result in data corruption or denial of service.
-It may be a hardware device (Figure 1) or a software program
+It may be a hardware device (Figure 1)

 (Figure 2) running on a secure host computer.
-In either case, it must have at least two network interfaces, one for the
+In either case, it must have at least

-network it is intended to protect, and one for the network it is exposed to.
-A network firewall sits at the junction point or
+network it is intended to protect, and one for the network it is exposed

-gateway between the two networks, usually a private network and a public network such as the Internet.
+network and a public network such as the Internet.

 The earliest computer firewalls were simple routers.
-The term "firewall" comes from the fact that by segmenting a network
+The term "firewall" comes from the fact that by segmenting

 into different physical subnetworks, they limited the damage that could spread from one subnet to another